bimaguava/123-log/content/network/setup-pfsense-firewall-behind-router-openwrt.md

 OpenWRT can ping client network (192.168.190.0/24) and all pfSense interface because it (EXACTLY) still blocked by default.

+So, his routing table will not work :D

 Follow Step 2 to setup Remote Access VPN to allow computers at external network or internet access pfSense web configuration.

 ### Step 2: Setup Remote Access in pfSense